waterlink/explorative-tdd-talk/README.md

 Test suite enables easy refactoring

-Test suite gives courage to introduce a change (new feature, bug fix, etc.)
+Test suite gives courage to introduce a change

+Note:
+Such as new feature, bug fix, etc.

 Test suite is coupled to the code it tests

+Note:
+Given that information, I was always wondering if it is possible to consistently and confidently verify if knowledge in production code is well-tested.
+And that leads us to the next point...

 ## Verifying knowledge coverage

+Note:
+Just to rephrase it:
 How can one verify if specific knowledge in production code is covered by test suite?